AaronTanKY/ShopSmart/README.md

 ## 🎯 Minimum Viable Product (MVP) Checklist

-- ✅ Upload (or take) a photo
+1. Upload (or take) a photo
+   - 1 prompt for item
-- ✅ Detect price tag and product name
+   - 1 prompt for price tag
+2. Do image processing for item
+   - Run it through YoloV8 for bounding boxes
+     - 1 bounding box per image based on distance from image center, and size of bounding box
+   - Crop image based on bounding box
+   - Compute pHash based on cropped image
+   - Save pHash and cropped image into database (sql)
+3. Do image processing for price tag
+   - Run it through YoloV8 for bounding boxes
+     - 1 bounding box per image based on distance from image center, and size of bounding box
+   - Crop image based on bounding box
-- ✅ Extract text from image
+   - Extract number from image (Tesseract)
-- ✅ Save results to a database
+   - Save number and cropped image into database (sql)
-- ✅ View results in a browser or terminal
+4. Save results to the same column in a database

 ### MVP Pipeline